Bacterial vaginosis – a recurring problem

 Preliminary data from pre-clinical studies show that pHyph helps to restore the vaginal microbiome and so significantly reduces the risk of recurrent bacterial infections.

 A total of 75% are over-the-counter products without scientifically proven effect.2

 According to the World Health Organization (WHO), antibiotic resistance is one of the greatest threats to global health of our time

-The use of antibiotics gives rise, sooner or later, to antibiotic resistance.
-Reduced use of antibiotics may at least help to delay resistance emergence.
-One of the most important future changes we can make is to reduce the use of antibiotics, and there is considerable demand for sustainable treatment options with an equivalent effect, without the risk of either resistance or antibiotic-related side effects.
+The use of antibiotics drives the bacterial evolution towards antibiotic resistance.
+By reducing the usage of antibiotics, resistance emergence may at least be delayed.
+One of the most important future changes we can make is to reduce the use of antibiotics.
+There is considerable demand for sustainable treatment options with an equivalent effect, without the risk of either resistance or antibiotic-related side effects.

-Among women the world over, the need for an effective and easily accessible treatment is immense – and there is currently no antibiotic-free treatment that both prevents and cures.
+In Europe alone approximately 15-45 million women annually, suffer from vaginal infection.
+World wide, the need for an effective and easily accessible treatment among women is immense – and there is currently no antibiotic-free treatment that both prevents and cures.